Lesterpig/sockpress/README.md

 ### Use it with HTTPS

-**New !** You can use sockpress as a HTTPS server.
+You can use sockpress as a HTTPS server.
 Just pass a `https` option to sockpress, containing https details.

 ```javascript
 var options = {